What Not to Wear: Commencement Edition…and Other Tips For Your Graduation Day

 Whatever you choose to wear, the photos you take will be around for a while, so pick something you won’t mind seeing a few years down the road.
 When in doubt, you can’t go wrong with white and gold.

 Commencement Dress DON’Ts:

 Don’t think that because you’re wearing a robe it doesn’t matter what you’re wearing underneath.
-Throughout the day you’ll be taking numerous photos, and, even in December, you may get warm and need to take off your regalia.
+Throughout the day you’ll be taking numerous photos, and you may at some point want to take off your regalia.

 Don’t spend too much time styling your hair.
 Keep in mind you’ll be wearing a graduation cap for a few hours.
 If you’re planning an elaborate hairstyle, try it out with your cap before graduation day to make sure that the cap still sits properly.

 Don’t forget your regalia.
 Make sure you have your cap, gown, tassel, cords, and stole (and hood, for graduate students).
 There will not be extras at Bobby Dodd.
 And, don’t wait until Commencement day to unwrap it.
 Take it out of the plastic, make sure you have it all, and hang it up to let some of the wrinkles fall out.
 (If you’re feeling ambitious, give it an iron or steam.)

 Other Commencement Tips:

 Set an alarm, especially for morning ceremonies.
 Gates will open one hour before the start of the ceremony.
 Graduates must report to the stadium 30 minutes prior to ceremony start.
 Set your alarm and have a buddy system to make sure you wake up.
 (See the full Commencement schedule).